Euro zone inflation, U.S. jobs set to dominate

 Fed Chair Janet Yellen said on Thursday she expects the U.S. central bank to begin raising rates this year as long as inflation remains stable and the U.S. economy is strong enough to boost employment.
 Her comments lifted the dollar on Friday.

 The Fed has two more chances to hike this year, at meetings in October and December.
-A Reuters poll this week found 72 of 93 economists expected a rise in December.
+A Reuters poll in the past week found 72 of 93 economists expected a rise in December.
 Only nine foresaw a move next month and eight predicted the decision would be deferred to the first quarter of 2016.

 "We continue to favor a December rate hike," wrote Commonwealth Bank of Australia economists in a note.
 "But on the back of Yellen's comments today the risk is that the Fed pulls the trigger in October."

-A number of Fed policymakers are due to speak next week, which could help hone views on the likely timing of a hike.
+A number of Fed policymakers are due to speak in the coming week, which could help hone views on the likely timing of a hike.

 The Reserve Bank of India is seen cutting interest rates for the fourth time this year when it meets on Tuesday, as falling energy prices have cooled inflation and the economy has slowed.